prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

   * [OTel Semantic Convention specification](https://opentelemetry.io/docs/specs/semconv/): YAML schemas describing telemetry, with tooling to generate code and docs from them.
   * [OpenTelemetry Weaver](https://github.com/open-telemetry/weaver): the toolchain that resolves, validates, and renders those schemas.

-> TL;DR: Define every metric the Prometheus binary exports in one [OTel semantic convention registry](https://opentelemetry.io/docs/specs/semconv/).
+> TL;DR: Define the metrics Prometheus itself owns in one [OTel semantic convention registry](https://opentelemetry.io/docs/specs/semconv/).
 Generate the instrumentation code and the docs from it, check the code against it in CI, and publish it so downstream projects can check their own references.

 ## Why